ritwickdey/vscode-live-server/README.md

     * _Default is `127.0.0.1`._

     <hr>
-* **`liveServer.settings.additionalTagsForLiveReload`:** *(Experimental Feature)* Live Server injects a requried JS code into Head or Body tag of HTML for enabling Live Reload feature. <br> In case your HTML don't have Body or Head tag, you can define another tags here, so that Live Server can inject the JS code into that tag.
+* **`liveServer.settings.additionalTagsForLiveReload`:** *(Experimental Feature - BETA)* Live Server injects a requried JS code into Head or Body tag of HTML for enabling Live Reload feature. <br> In case your HTML don't have Body or Head tag, you can define another tags here, so that Live Server can inject the JS code into that tag.

      * *Note: Prescience of choosing tag is 'left to right' or 'up to down'. `Body` has highest prescience, then `head` tag.*

-     * *Example: If body/head tag is missing, it will look for div tag.
-If `div` tag is also missing, then it will look for `myCustomTag`.
-If multiple tags are found it'll inject the code into first one.*
+     * *Example: If body/head tag is missing, it will look for `myTag` tag.
+If `myTag` tag is also missing, then it will look for `myCustomTag`.*
     ```json
         [
-                "div",
+                "myTag",
                 "myCustomTag"
         ]
     ```
+    * ***Known Bug***: There is a issue if multiple tag found.